conan-io/docs/tutorial/developing_packages/package_layout.rst

-    *export*, *export_source* and *source* are not the real names of those folders in the Conan cache, we use only the first one or two letters: *e*, *es* and *s* to prevent problems with long paths but we will use the complete names for the sake of clarity
+    *export*, *export_source* and *source* are not the real names of those folders in the Conan cache, we use only the first one or two letters: *e*, *es* and *s* to prevent problems with long paths but we will use the complete names in this tutorial for the sake of clarity

 3. Before calling the ``build()`` method, a build folder is created and the **sources** are copied there.
 Later, we call